HELP!!! I'M BEING HELD PRISONER...

 Just kidding.
 It was

 HELP!!!
-I'M BEING OBSERVED THE DAY AFTER STATE TESTING AND I DON'T KNOW WHAT LESSON TO TEACH!
+I'M BEING OBSERVED THE DAY AFTER STATE TESTING AND I DON'T HAVE A COOL LESSON TO TEACH!

 Same thing, right?

 My first thought was why is she yelling at me?

 My second thought was Wow!
 That stinks.
 I'm glad it's not me.